knightsUCF/CarRacing/Log.md

+# Multiple Car Spawning Bug

+The reasons we were spawning multiple cars is because we had multiple colliders (probably), so once we cleared this out just to a capsule everything worked.
+We will need to set up colliders properly.

 # Solution to Weird Not Spawning Terrain Bug

 Maybe out collider is going out of bounds when we turn sharply to one side.